-- 1. Be on a Show - BBC collecting and using personal information.
-No transfers to third parties - b.
-BBC collecting information and then sending it to an Indie to develop and produce the programme on the BBC's behalf - c.
-Indie collects the data and produces the programme itself - UGC- e.g. Have Your Say; Your news, your pictures; Citizens Journalism: Your thoughts; Snapped; Comments etc - BBC collecting and using personal information, photos, videos and UGC.
-No transfers to third parties. - BBC collecting and sharing personal information, photos, videos and UGC with indies - c.
+- Be on a Show - a.
+BBC collecting and using personal information.
+No transfers to third parties - BBC collecting information and then sending it to an Indie to develop and produce the programme on the BBC's behalf - c.
+Indie collects the data and produces the programme itself - UGC- e.g. Have Your Say; Your news, your pictures; Citizens Journalism: Your thoughts; Snapped; Comments etc - a.
+BBC collecting and using personal information, photos, videos and UGC.
+No transfers to third parties. - BBC collecting and sharing personal information, photos, videos and UGC with Indies - c.
 Indie collecting and using personal information, photos, videos and UGC - Requests for participants for market research or feedback sessions - 4.
 Email newsletters - 5.
 Mailing lists (Short form) - 6.
 Mailing lists (Long form e.g. Shows, Tours and Live Events Mailing List - 7.
-Competitions - Texts, Telephone and contact us Linking to external website - Remember a Privacy Notice Tells People: - who is collecting the information - why you are collecting and processing the information - how the information will be used
+Competitions - Texts, Telephone and contact us

-[TEXT BOX TO APPEAR ON EACH PAGE OF GUIDANCE NOTES] . who it will be shared with
+[TEXT BOX TO APPEAR ON EACH PAGE OF GUIDANCE NOTES]